ish-cd/help/getting-started.md

 Creating and running DevOps workflows right in the browser is just the beginning.
 Imagine what's possible when you invite the rest of your team!

-1. Open up drush.io to the project dashboard for a project that you created or are an administrator of.
+1. Open up Ish CD to the project dashboard for a project that you created or are an administrator of.

 2. Navigate to the `Team` tab and click the `Invite Teammate` button.

 3. Enter your colleague's e-mail address in the invitation dialogue and click `Invite`.

-4. Your colleague will receive a welcome e-mail, indicating that they've been invited to your drush.io project.
+4. Your colleague will receive a welcome e-mail, indicating that they've been invited to your Ish CD project.
 Let them know to open the e-mail and activate their account.

-5. Until they activate their account, they'll show up in your team as as generic `drush.io user`.
+5. Until they activate their account, they'll show up in your team as as generic `Ish CD user`.

 6. By default, teammates are added as basic members, but you can grant teammates the administrator role using the action menu to the right of the user on the `Team` tab.